 In keeping with its tradition, Southfield College aims to provide a holistic development of women, encouraging growth to exercise “responsible” freedom, reverence for human personality and appreciation of true values.
 Thus with this view, the logo “Enlightenment, Empowerment and Emancipation through Education” has been envisaged.

-The flying dove with the mountain peaks on either wings symbolizing the region (hills) signifies emancipation, empowerment through appreciation of true values so that each student can stand as tall as peaks in their contribution to the society.
+The flying dove with the mountain peaks on either wing symbolizing the region (hills) signifies emancipation, empowerment through appreciation of true values so that each student can stand as tall as peaks in their contribution to the society.

 The shamrock carried by the dove is a mark of gratitude to a very respected Irish nun, Rev. Mother Damien O’Donohoe, IBVM, whose dreams and vision shall always remain a guiding factor in the development and evolution of the College.

 The open book signifies the academic excellence that the college strives for.
-The holistic development, being the visions, the college aims to achieve enlightenment, empowerment and emancipation.
+The holistic development, being the visions, the college aims to achieve enlightenment, empowerment, and emancipation.